DS4SD/icdar23-doclaynet/docs/index.md

 # ICDAR 2023 Competition on Robust Layout Segmentation in Corporate Documents

 !!! info
-		We extended the deadline of this competition to March 26th, 2023 12:00 AM (midnight).
+		We extended the deadline of this competition to April 3rd, 2023 23:59 UTC+1:00.
 Please review the finalization actions on our [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1923/).

 !!! info